What is rabies?

 - Behavior changes, including depression and aggression

-- In wildlife, loss of fear of humans or disruption of normal day/night cycle (e.g. a nocturnal animal active in the daytime)
+- In wildlife, loss of fear of humans or disruption of normal day/night cycle (for example, a nocturnal (night time) animal active in the daytime)

-Days, weeks, or months after an untreated rabies exposure, humans may develop symptoms such as:
+Days, weeks, or months after an untreated rabies exposure, people can develop symptoms such as:

 - Irritation, prickling or itching sensations at the site of the bite